max-moser/lightdm-elephant-greeter/README.md

 # LightDM Unicorn Greeter

-.75 Update: I'm currently working migrating the UI from GTK3 to GTK4.
+.75 Update: I'm currently working on migrating the UI from GTK3 to GTK4.
 In early development, but expect a release in the next few weeks.

 Latest Version: .60